*Thanks Bounty for sponsoring this post.

 Lamp shades can collect a lot of dust!
 The easiest way I have found to tackle this on unpleated lamp shades is with a lint roller.
 (This is an excellent job for the kids.)
 Pleated lamp shades are best cleaned with a vacuum cleaner.

 Removable glass pieces from light fixtures can benefit from being run through the dishwasher.
-If they are not completely dry, use Bounty Quick-Size Paper Towels to dry the fixture before rehanging.

 Don't Forget Outside!